Cornell-GDIAC/VulkanSDL/tutorials/tutorial8/README.md

-Loading Models
+Multisampling
 --------

-This code is the loading models tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
-The only change to the original (beyond what was done for the previous tutorial on texture loading) is the use of `APP_GetAssetPath` to locate the models and textures.
+This code is the multisampling tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
+There are no changes to this tutorial from the original beyond what was necessary for the previous tutorial on generating mipmaps.

 To build this tutorial, you will first need to compile the shaders in the `assets/shaders` directory using the right script for your platform.
 Then